Skip to main content

 We are unable to pay to cover freezer contents.
 You may wish to contact your home insurance provider.

-However, if your power was off for more than 24 hours you may be due for compensation.
+However, if your power was out for more than 24 hours for reasons other than a severe weather event you may be due compensation.
+For example, compensation will not be paid following the Storm Éowyn severe weather event.
 Read our guaranteed standards for more information.

 You can also read more about: